DovaZk/printf/README.md

 # Printf Proyect 🚀

-este proyecto desarrollaremos la actividad 0x11.
-C - printf de la escuela Holberton.
-En el que tuvimos que desarrollar un printf con todas sus características; incluyendo tipo de formato, modificadores de longitud, etc.
+this holberton school project called printf in which we work as a group to develop
+a printf with all its features and cases, including format type, length modifiers, etc.

-## Construido con 🛠️
+## Built with 🛠️

 * Ubuntu Linux and Emacs :V

-## Autores ✒️
+## Authors ✒️

 * **Juan Sebastian Tovar** - [juanstm200](https://github.com/juanstm200)
 * **Sergio Monroy** - [giosermon](https://github.com/giosermon)